-Threat Stack is purpose-built for Ops and Security teams running in the cloud.Request a Demo
+Threat Stack is purpose-built for Ops and Security teams running in the cloud.Book Your Demo

 Busy DevOps teams need a security solution that fits into their world, not legacy tools designed for a different era.
 Threat Stack was built to fit seamlessly into your workflow and helps you apply DevOps principles to security and operational processes.

 The DevOps principle of collaboration goes beyond its namesake of Dev and Ops.
 Today, all teams — not just security practitioners — participate in and own various security processes.
 So security needs to act as a business partner, not a gatekeeper.
 Threat Stack offers a security platform that’s intuitive for operations, so they can take ownership of the security of their environments.
 Meanwhile, security can gain the visibility and control they need to reduce risk.